sjsyrek/dinner-for-devs/recipes/fry-rice.md

 4. Stir fry them a little bit them put the egg back in with rice
 <del> 6.
 Break the egg into pieces </del>
 5. Continue stir fry them for a while
-6. Put soil sauce, salt, and maybe also pepper and paprika if you like.
+6. Put soy sauce, salt, and maybe also pepper and paprika if you like.

 ```
 IF YOU.LIKE_RAW_GREEN_ONION == TRUE